skinnybeans/aws-learning-projects/project-1.md

 ## Prerequisites

+The commands in this document assume you are using a Linux based terminal.

 You'll need to have access to an AWS account.

 Everything in this project uses AWS free tier resources so go sign up for a new account now!

+I'd recommend using your own account rather than a shared account, just so you get the behavior expected though out this project.

 ## Setting up your account

-Once you've created your account, if you navigate to the IAM section of the console you'll see a checklist that looks something like this:
+Once you've created your account, if you navigate to the IAM section of the console you'll see a checklist of tasks to complete.

-__[image link here]__

 Complete the checklist.